algosup/2024-2025-project-2-serious-game-team-8/.github/ISSUE_TEMPLATE/kpi_review_template.md

 #### **Relevance**

 - [ ] Do the KPIs address the most critical aspects of the project, such as app performance, card usability, or player satisfaction?
-- [ ] Are the KPIs actionable, providing data that the team can use to improve performance?
 - [ ] Do the KPIs cover both short-term deliverables and long-term project outcomes?

 #### **Attainability**

 - [ ] Are the KPIs realistic given the project’s timeline, resources, and constraints?
 - [ ] Do they reflect the team’s current capacity and skill set?
-- [ ] Are any KPIs overly ambitious or too conservative?
+- [ ] Ensure the KPIs aren't overly ambitious or too conservative.

 #### **Time-Bound**

 - [ ] Are there specific timeframes associated with each KPI (e.g., weekly, monthly tracking)?
 - [ ] Does the tracking frequency align with project milestones or deliverables?
 - [ ] Is the time allocated for achieving certain KPIs reasonable?